federatedsecure/whitepaper/README.md

 A free and open-source implementation is provided at github.com/federatedsecure

 The server-side implementation is 100% Python with no tech stack needed beyond a standard webserver such as Connexion or Django (both are provided as stubs).
 The client-side implementation is just a thin API wrapper, available in several programming languages.
-A simple multiparty computation (“Simon”) protocol is provided as propaedeutic example of a cryptographic backend.
+A simple multiparty computation ("Simon") protocol is provided as propaedeutic example of a cryptographic backend.

 ## Conclusion

-Federated Secure Computing is a free and open-source software (FOSS) initiative funded by Stifterverband and maintained by LMU Munich.
+Federated Secure Computing is a free and open-source software (FOSS) initiative funded by Stifterverband and championed by LMU Munich.
 The architecture aims to render PPC more accessible and inclusive, as a first steppingstone to build privacy-friendly applications.
-We hope this whitepaper enables anyone to join the ecosystem, and we are welcoming contributions.
+We hope this whitepaper enables anyone to join the FSC ecosystem, and we are welcoming contributions.

 # Architecture